ALM-Rangers/Guidance/src/Planning/understand-options-tfs-vsts-environments.md

 For TFS there are a few deployment options.

 - **Single-server** hosts both the application tier (AT) and the data tier (DT) on a single server.
 Build, release, test, and proxy servers are optional features and can be deployed on the same or separate servers.
 A suitable option if you're looking for an easy to use and shareable demo or experimental environment, or simplicity in terms of infrastructure management.
-- **Multi-server (scale up)** starts with the application and the data tiers on separate server.
+- **Dual Server (scale up)** starts with the application and the data tiers on separate server.
 When you are “scaling up,” you are adding resources to a single node in the system, for example, more CPU, memory or disk space.
 - **Multi-server (scale out)** also starts with the application and the data tiers on separate server.
 However, when you add resources, you add a new node to the system to distribute load and achieve greater capacity.
 For example, you can add a new server to the application tier to distribute user request load.
 The scale-out option also adds redundancy and performance by adding additional application and data tier servers.
 A typical data tier is implemented using SQL Server instances and the application tier by network load balancing (NLB) two or more application tier servers.

 [VSTS](https://visualstudio.microsoft.com/team-services/) is the software as a service (SaaS) cloud offering.